ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 a decimal integer representing a valid port number, i.e. in the range 0-65535.

+To disambiguate IPv6 addresses from ports when zero compression happens, IPv6 addresses MUST be encapsulated within [].

 The value of "sources", if present, MUST be a list of strings indicating where updated versions of the list may be aquired.
 Each string MUST be a URL {{!RFC1738}} pointing to a list in the format